What is available?

 To discover books and ebooks use Library Search.

 Use the Content Type options to refine your search results to show only books.
-The Content Types can also be pre-selected when using advanced search.

 If you want to find only ebooks, click Full Text Online after you’ve searched.

 Books are shelved according to the Library of Congress Classification in the Main Library and the Moys classification scheme in the Law Library.

 To find a book on the shelf, take note of its location and shelf number in Library Search.
 The shelf number will look something like this: RC123.654.
 Make your way to that shelf location in the library to find your book.

 |Main Library||PN - Z||4|

 |Law Library||K - KH||2|